-1. Dig your trench.
+1. Preparing your trench.
 The trench should be the same depth and at least the same width as the hedge bag.
-See Instant hedge specifications for the minimum measurements recommended.
+See INSTANT HEDGE SPECIFICATIONS for the minimum measurements recommended.
 Keep aside a reasonable amount of soil for backfilling.
-Break up any hard pans at the bottom of the trench to aid root penetration.
+Using a spade, break up any hard pans at the bottom and sides of the trench to aid root penetration.
 A tidy, well-prepared trench will help the establishment of your hedge and subsequent health and performance.

-Ideally, prepare your site before the arrival of your Living Walls instant hedge, so that planting happens soon after.
-For new builds, if practical, it's a great idea to have the trenches prepared while machinery is onsite.
+If possible, prepare your site before the arrival of your Living Walls instant hedge.
+This will allow you to check for any below-ground obstructions, potential drainage issues, and confirm the length of hedge required.
+For new builds, it's a great idea to have the trenches prepared while machinery is on site.

-2. Resolve any drainage issues at this stage.
-The planting site must be well-drained, as plants may not thrive, and may even fail in saturated soils.
+Resolve any drainage issues at this stage.
+The planting site must be well-drained, as plants won't thrive, and may even fail in saturated soils.
 Check the drainage at several places along the intended hedge site, and at the lowest points especially.
 Most plants prefer well-drained soil.
-NZ natives, in particular, do not like 'wet feet'.
+NZ natives, in particular, don't like 'wet feet' - their roots in waterlogged soil.
 The importance of air or more specifically oxygen, to plant roots cannot be over-emphasised.
 When the oxygen supply to roots is cut off, as in a compacted or poorly drained waterlogged soil, plant roots will die or be severely damaged.

 To test if you need drainage, try adding water to the trench and observe for a couple of hours.
-If the water has not drained away, you may need to address your drainage.
+If the water hasn't drained away, you may need to address your drainage.

-5. Backfill.
-Before backfilling, settle all of the units into place to your liking.
-Backfill halfway with some of the loosened soil, that you kept aside, packing it firmly between and around the rootball, but do not overly compact the soil.
+3. Backfilling and Watering.
+Before backfilling, settle all of the hedges into place to your liking, upright and evenly spaced.
+Backfill to around halfway with some of the loosened soil that you kept aside, packing it firmly between and around the rootballs, but don't overly compact the soil.
 Water between and around the rootball to help settle the backfill.
 Complete the backfilling.
 Water in well immediately after planting by applying 10-20 litres of water per metre of instant hedge, depending on size.
-See here for ongoing watering requirements.
+See Water for ongoing watering requirements.